Taekwondo America, Home of the Taekwondo Advantage! Karate for Kids, tae kwon do classes

 Do women and girls train in taekwondo?

-You bet!
+Sure!
 Some of our best martial artists, including instructors and assistants, are female.
-Because taekwondo is a kicking art, it is particularly effective as a practical self-defense program for women and girls.
+Because taekwondo is a kicking art, it is particularly effective as a practical self-defense program for women and children.